 Arnaud v.
 140 Edgecomb LLC (1st Dept. 2011)

-Liability determined in favor of plaintiff where worker was struck and injured by a wooden plank being lowered as the wood was an object that required securing for the purposes of the undertaking.
+Liability determined in favor of the plaintiff where the worker was struck and injured by a wooden plank being lowered as the wood was an object that required securing for the purposes of the undertaking.

 Pritchard v.
 Tully Construction Co., Inc. (2nd Dept. 2011)

 Melo v.
 Consol.
-Edison Co.4
+Edison Co.
+(Court of Appeals)